Hohner Club Accordions model list

 Club III B, BF, BR, BS.
 Mk 1

 These are the same body as the 2B victoria but are 3 Voice.
 The B is MMM with no registers.
 BF is MMM with 1 register the BR is LMM with 1 register to remove the low.
-The BS is the same but with another register to remove the M. 4 Octave Bass these have a huge sound.
+The BS is the same but with another register to remove the M. A proper bass machine allows 4 Octave Bass with full 2 octave chords. these have a huge sound.
 Having a wooden soundboard and normally with zinc reedplates.
-These are a good quality 3 voice club accordion if a little on the heavy side.
+These are a good quality 3 voice club accordion if a little on the heavy side (the bass machine doesn’t help).
+Some of these suffer from a problem whereby something (probably valve glue or wax) reacts with the zinc reedplates which makes the plates turn back and eventually swell which ruins the sound.

 Club 2b (Mk 2)